4W4I5/Semester-7-Notes/Blockchain/Class Notes/5 - Blockchain 3rd September, 2024.md

 		- root of tree aka as merkle root, i.e. hash of the whole chain/tree. represents integrity of entire set of data, value needs to be stored securely/obtained via a trustworthy mechanism
 		- first transaction like a binary tree, is at the bottom leftmost
 		- provides traversal efficiency
-			- to check a certain block,
+			- to check a certain block, use merkle proof
+				- get one transaction, use hash of siblings to generate merkle root and compare w stored value